Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation Alimentary canal is a muscular coiled, tubular structure.
+Alimentary canal is a muscular coiled, tubular structure.
 It consists of mouth, buccal cavity, pharynx, oesophagus, stomach, small intestine (consisting of duodenum, jejunum and ileum), large intestine (consisting of caecum, colon and rectum) and anus.
-Incorrect

-Explanation Alimentary canal is a muscular coiled, tubular structure.
+Alimentary canal is a muscular coiled, tubular structure.
 It consists of mouth, buccal cavity, pharynx, oesophagus, stomach, small intestine (consisting of duodenum, jejunum and ileum), large intestine (consisting of caecum, colon and rectum) and anus.

 -

-Question 22 of 11822.
-Question22.
-Which of the following statement is correct? - The mouth leads into the buccal cavity
+- The mouth leads into the buccal cavity

 - Mouth is bound by two soft, movable upper and lower lips.